hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 following attributes:
   * `sample_rate`: Audio sample rate that your model expects.
 Must be one of `[16000, 22050, 44100, 48000]`.
-  * `embedding_size`: The dimensionality of the embedding returned by your model.
-If your model returns different embedding sizes for timestamp vs. scene embeddings this should be a dictionary with the follow keys: `timestamp`, `scene`.
+  * `embedding_size: Dict[str, int]`: The dimensionality of the
+      embedding returned by your model.
+This should be a dictionary with the follow keys: `timestamp`, `scene`.
 You are free to select any `embedding_size` that you like, but please consider the memory required to run your model.
 <hr />

 ```python